 On June 13, 2000, representatives from the third party that had expressed an interest in acquiring Newgen met all day with Messrs.
 Benowitz, Silver and Simkin of Newgen and representatives of Chase H&Q at the offices of Cooley Godward LLP, Newgen's legal counsel, in San Diego.
 During the meeting, the parties discussed their respective businesses and the potential benefits of a combination.
 Representatives of the third party outlined a preliminary proposal to acquire Newgen.
 Under the third party's proposal, the third party would purchase all of the outstanding stock of Newgen for cash equal to a nominal premium over the then-market price of Newgen common stock.
-The representatives of the third party's inability to account for the acquisition as a pooling of interests.
+The representatives of the third party indicated that they would not be able to offer a greater price for Newgen in part due to the third party's inability to account for the acquisition as a pooling of interests.
 Mr. Benowitz indicated that the proposed price was inadequate, that Newgen had received a proposal from another party and that Newgen would not be interested in a transaction with the third party unless they would offer a substantially higher premium to Newgen's stockholders than they were then offering.